SadE54/Grimoire/README.md

 - 🎲 Dice rolling
 - 🧠 NPC and location generation, ... using configurable prompts with the OpenAI API
 - 🎲 Dice rolls on random tables
-- 🕯️Torch simulation + direct driving of Philips HUE lights with flame animation or other effects
+- 🔥Torch simulation + direct driving of Philips HUE lights with flame animation or other effects
 - 📃 Uses markdown files for content
 - 🗂 Supports multiple games and versions via metadata
 - 💻 Crossplatorm (win-x64/linux-x64/linux-arm64/osx-x64/osx-arm64)